baku-apps/html_scraper_dart/README.md

 # Html to Json file

-A sample command-line application.
+A command-line application that simply imputs a html file, scrapes some element to encode them in a json file.

 Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).
-# html_scraper_dart